-The final chapter of Sefer Shemuel (equivalent to Divrei HaYamim I 21) tells of David's decision to count the nation and the consequent plague that killed 70,000 people.
+The final chapter of Sefer Shemuel (and its parallel in Divrei HaYamim I 21) tells of David's decision to count the nation and the consequent plague that killed 70,000 people.
 Though the narrative implies that the census was the cause of the catastrophe, it is not clear what sin was transgressed that led to such a severe punishment.
-How was David's census different from the many others in Tanakh which were conducted without disastrous after effects?1
+How was David's census different from the many others in Tanakh which were conducted without disastrous consequences?1

 Censuses and Half Shekels

 Before the first census of Tanakh (Shemot 30), Hashem commands Moshe that when he counts the people he must take from them a half shekel in order to prevent plague:

 (יב) כִּי תִשָּׂא אֶת רֹאשׁ בְּנֵי יִשְׂרָאֵל לִפְקֻדֵיהֶם וְנָתְנוּ אִישׁ כֹּפֶר נַפְשׁוֹ לַי"י בִּפְקֹד אֹתָם וְלֹא יִהְיֶה בָהֶם נֶגֶף בִּפְקֹד אֹתָם. (יג) זֶה יִתְּנוּ כׇּל הָעֹבֵר עַל הַפְּקֻדִים מַחֲצִית הַשֶּׁקֶל בְּשֶׁקֶל הַקֹּדֶשׁ עֶשְׂרִים גֵּרָה הַשֶּׁקֶל מַחֲצִית הַשֶּׁקֶל תְּרוּמָה לַי"י.